olgab/waisdamissions/docs/backend.md

 ### Video

-Table Video has the following fields:
+Table `Video` has the following fields:

-* id: auto-incrementing ID
+* `id`: auto-incrementing ID
-* title: title of video for display in hyperlinks
+* `title`: title of video for display in hyperlinks
-* duration: duration of video in ms
+* `duration`: duration of video in ms
-* imageUrl: absolute URL of preview image
+* `imageUrl`: absolute URL of preview image
-* enabled: whether video is available for new games
+* `enabled`: whether video is available for new games
-* playerType: either 'JW' or 'NPO' for the JWPlayer and Silverlight NPO player, respectively
+* `playerType`: either 'JW' or 'NPO' for the JWPlayer and Silverlight NPO player, respectively
-* sourceUrl: for playerType 'JW', absolute URL of video to play
+* `sourceUrl`: for playerType 'JW', absolute URL of video to play
-* fragmentID: for playerType 'NPO'
+* `fragmentID`: for playerType 'NPO'
-* sectionNid: for playerType 'NPO'
+* `sectionNid`: for playerType 'NPO'
-* startTime: for playerType 'NPO'
+* `startTime`: for playerType 'NPO'

 ### User

+Table `User` models players who have registered or played at least one game.
+It has the following fields:

-* id: auto-incrementing ID
+* `id`: auto-incrementing ID
-* creationDate: date/time at which user record was created
+* `creationDate`: date/time at which user record was created

 The following fields are for registered users only and are mandatory:

-* email: email address of user
+* `email`: email address of user
-* name: username for public display
+* `name`: username for public display
-* password: encrypted and salted password
+* `password`: encrypted and salted password

 The following fields are for registered users only and are optional; they are only used in a user's public profile:

-* dateOfBirth: date of birth of user
+* `dateOfBirth`: date of birth of user
-* usernameFacebook: Facebook username or profile URL
+* `usernameFacebook`: Facebook username or profile URL
-* usernameHyves: Hyves username
+* `usernameHyves`: Hyves username
-* usernameTwitter: Twitter username
+* `usernameTwitter`: Twitter username
-* gender: user's gender
+* `gender`: user's gender

 ### Game

+Table `Game` models games which link tag entries to videos in gaming sessions.
+It has the following fields:

-* id: auto-incrementing ID
+* `id`: auto-incrementing ID
-* start: date/time at which game starts (usually 20 seconds after game is created, to allow users to queue)
+* `start`: date/time at which game starts (usually 20 seconds after game is created, to allow users to queue)
-* initiator_id: ID of user who created the game
+* `initiator_id`: ID of user who created the game
-* video_id: ID of video tags are added to
+* `video_id`: ID of video tags are added to
-* countExistingVideoTags: number of tags that were added to the video the moment the game was created; used to determine whether the "players from the past" should be shown while players are waiting for the game to start
+* `countExistingVideoTags`: number of tags that were added to the video the moment the game was created; used to determine whether the "players from the past" should be shown while players are waiting for the game to start

 ### Participant